andreas-wilm/kickstart.nvim/AW.md

 % | move to matching parenthesis or keyword
 { and } | move by paragraph (non white space segment) C-d and C-u | to move half page down or up
+C-f and C-b | to move full page down or up
+C-e and C-y | to move one line down or up
+G | move to bottom
+gg | move to start

 TODO recommended: remap to <C-d>zz for centering
 :<NO> | move to line number NO